-software license A legal instrument governing the use or redistribution of software.

-SOS Arizona Secretary of State; an elected official of Arizona State Government and chief executive officer of the OSS.
-SOV State-owned vehicle.
+Number software The intangible component of any information technology system; the collection of programmatic instructions employed to direct or manage the operation of a computer and the data collected, retained or manipulated by such instructions. software license A legal instrument governing the use or redistribution of software. sos Arizona Secretary of State; an elected official of Arizona State Government and chief executive officer of the OSS. sov State-owned vehicle.
 An automobile or other conveyance owned by any State agency.
-Many SOVs are Fleet Vehicles, which are titled to the ADOA. special revenue A fund established to collect money that must be used for a fund specific project or purpose. specified position For ACR purposes, a position, the duties of which are performed by a reemployed or contracted retiree, when such position, if filled by an employee, would be characterized by the employer and the employee making contributions to the Plan at the normal contribution rates.
+Many SOVs are Fleet Vehicles, which are titled to the ADOA. special revenue fund A fund established to collect money that must be used for a specific project or purpose. specified position For ACR purposes, a position, the duties of which are performed by a reemployed or contracted retiree, when such position, if filled by an employee, would be characterized by the employer and the employee making contributions to the Plan at the normal contribution rates.
 When a specified position is filled by a reemployed retiree or a contracted retiree, the retired member makes no contributions to the Plan, while the employer is required to make contributions to the Plan at the ACR.
-See ACR.
-"Special purpose equipment" means equipment which is used special purpose only for research, medical, scientific, or other technical activities. equipment Examples of special purpose equipment include microscopes, x-ray machines, surgical instruments, and spectrometers.
-An agency or program's legal capacity to spend money. spending authority Spending authority is limited in amount, duration and purpose.
+See ACR. special purpose equipment "Special purpose equipment" means equipment which is used only for research, medical, scientific, or other technical activities.
+Examples of special purpose equipment include microscopes, x-ray machines, surgical instruments, and spectrometers. special worker A term applied to those who provide services to the State, but are not directly or indirectly compensated by the State.
+This includes volunteers, unpaid interns, and employees of other governments. spending authority An agency or program's legal capacity to spend money.
+Spending authority is limited in amount, duration and purpose.
 SPMO Arizona Department of Administration, Surplus Property Management Office.

 SPO Arizona Department of Administration, State Procurement Office.
 SPOC See Single Point of Contact.
 SPRM State Surplus Property Reference Manual, a publication of the SPMO that sets forth policies and procedures for correctly disposing of property belonging to the State of Arizona.
 SPS See State Personnel System.
-SSA Social Security Administration; an department of the Federal Government that assigns Social Security Numbers; administers the retirement, survivors, and disability insurance programs known as Social Security; and administers the Supplemental

-Security Income program for the aged, blind, and disabled.
+SSA Social Security Administration; an department of the Federal Government that assigns Social Security Numbers; administers the retirement, survivors, and disability insurance programs known as Social Security; and administers the Supplemental Security Income program for the aged, blind, and disabled.
 SSN Social Security Number; an identifier issued to individuals by the SSA used for the administration of taxes and government benefits.
+SSPAF See Summary Schedule of Prior Audit Findings.
 Stafford Act Title 42, United States Code, §§ 5121-5207; the Robert T. Stafford Disaster Relief and Emergency Assistance Act, Public Law 93-288, as amended.
-The Stafford Act is the statutory authority for most Federal disaster response activities in general and for the National Disaster Medical System in particular. standard reimbursement When referring the wireless communication devices, a fixed, monthly amount paid to an employee to wholly or partially subsidize the use of an employee-owned wireless device. standard workweek A workweek of five (5) days and forty (40) hours, beginning a 8:00 a.m., Monday, and ending at 5:00 p.m., Friday.
+The Stafford Act is the statutory authority for most Federal disaster response activities in general and for the National Disaster Medical System in particular. standard reimbursement When referring the wireless communication devices, a fixed, monthly amount paid to an employee to wholly or partially subsidize the use of an employee-owned wireless device. standard workweek A workweek of five (5) days and forty (40) hours, beginning at 8:00 a.m., Monday, and ending at 5:00 p.m., Friday.
 For differential pay purposes, the standard workweek is, in essence, a computational fiction, used for the purpose of providing a common base to compare earnings from different sources. start date The first date of an employee's employment with the State for which he receives compensation.
 State The State of Arizona Government.
-State Application Identifier See SAI.
-State banking contract A contract negotiated with a financial institution by the OST, under the authority of A.R.S. § 35-315, to provide banking related services for State government.
-State Comptroller A chief financial officer of the State of Arizona and principal executive of the GAO.
+State Application See SAI.